 Wine Freezing Point: What Temperature Does Wine Freeze?

 The more alcohol a wine has, the lower its freezing point is.
 The very fine and smart folks at the University of Illinois put together a chart that shows freezing points by ethanol percentage.
 In the context of wine, ethanol and alcohol are the same thing.
+Freezing wine is also more complicated than water because wine is acidic.

 12.5% is the average alcohol content of most wine.
 That means the average freezing temperature of wine, using the above chart, is around 22.5 °F. It won't be exact because some of the sulfites and other non-alcoholic compounds in wine may affect the freezing point.
 And those vary by wine.
 But the chart is about as close to general wine freezing temperatures as you can get.
 To find your bottle’s wine freezing point, determine its alcohol content and use the chart.
 Easy!